SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-html-quickview-adaptive-card-extension.md

     Replace this line with the following line:

     ```typescript
-    import { BaseHTMLQuickView } from '@microsoft/sp-adaptive-card-extension-base';
+    import { BaseWebQuickView } from '@microsoft/sp-adaptive-card-extension-base';
     ```

 1. Add the following two `import` statements after the existing `import` statements: